 What marching time the needles keep!
 Will dead men hear that sound and sleep?

-Click, click, click, click.

-Can sophistry of court or king

-Shout down the song the needles sing?
+Can sophistry of court or king Shout down the song the needles sing?

-Click, click, click, click.

 For every stitch a man lies dead- But that is not the sound I dread, The steady dropping of the lead.